 Wilderness Working Group

 The Wilderness Working Group (WWG) brings together leading wild area practicioners from across Europe.
-The Group’s remit is to develop policy and propose practical initiatives for protection and restoration.
+The Group’s original remit is to develop policy and propose practical initiatives for protection and restoration.

 It is chaired by Erika Stanciu (Wild Europe’s Chair), and its work includes assessing practical definitions, mapping, support for new initiatives such as the Wilderness Register, and fund raising proposals for a Pan-European communications strategy.